 \section{Methodology}

-As described in Section~\ref{intro}, our goal is to adapt the pre-trained codec language TTS model to generate speech with specific emotional expressions and speaker identities for the target domain.
-While full fine-tuning can achieve this, it not only slows down the fine-tuning process but also risks losing the content knowledge acquired during the pre-training stage.
-To address this, we propose a partial parameter fine-tuning strategy based on the contributions of different model components to emotion and speaker control in the generated speech, as illustrated in Figure~\ref{proposed}.
-In this section, we will introduce our method in detail, beginning with a global overview and progressively providing a more localized explanation.
+Our objective is to adapt pre-trained codec language TTS models to generate speech with target-domain emotional expressions and speaker identities.
+While full fine-tuning achieves this, it computationally slows the process and risks catastrophic forgetting of pre-trained content knowledge.
+To mitigate this, we propose \our, a partial parameter fine-tuning strategy based on the varying contributions of different model components to emotion and speaker control, as illustrated in Figure~\ref{proposed}.